Wilbur H. Friedman Professor of Tax Law; Co-Chair, The Charles Evans Gerber Transactional Studies Center

 - J.D.
 Yale, 1998

-Charles Evans Gerber Professor of Law, Co-Chair, Charles E. Gerber Transactional Studies Program, 2010 Willis L.M.
+Wilbur H. Friedman Professor of Tax Law, Co-Chair, Charles E. Gerber Transactional Studies Center, 2010 Willis L.M.
 Reese Award for Excellence in Teaching.
 Joined Columbia faculty in 2004.
 Current areas of teaching and research interest are federal income taxation, taxation of financial instruments, tax policy, tax administration, economic analysis of deterrence, and social norms.

 B.S., M.S.
 Electrochemistry, highest honors, Mendeleev University of Chemical Technology, 1988.
 J.D.
 Yale, 1998.
 Editor-in-Chief, Yale Journal on Regulation; Editor, Yale Law Journal.
 Davis Polk & Wardwell, New York, 1998-2004, specialization in taxation of financial instruments.
 Member, American Bar Association, American Law and Economics Association, National Tax Association, and the Tax Club.

-"Irredeemably Inefficient Acts: A Threat to Markets, Firms, and the Fisc," Georgetown Law Journal (forthcoming 2014)
+"Irredeemably Inefficient Acts: A Threat to Markets, Firms, and the Fisc," Georgetown Law Journal (2014)

 "Accepting the Limits of Tax Law and Economics," Cornell Law Review (2013)